Photo of James Connell of the EOS Space Science Center.

 Phone: (603) 862-5096

-Scientifically, most of my work has been detailed measurements of the isotopic and elemental composition of Galactic cosmic rays using data from our High Energy Telescope (HET), on the Ulysses spacecraft.
-I have also been involved in the study of cosmic ray modulation by the Solar wind, particularly the three dimensional structure of the Heliosphere, again mainly using data from Ulysses.
+Scientifically, much of my work has been detailed measurements of the isotopic and elemental composition of Galactic cosmic rays, including chronography, using data from High Energy Telescope (HET), on the Ulysses spacecraft on which I became a co-investigator.
+The HET is part of the heritage leading to EHIS.

 Courses Taught